fidelix-project/fidelix/bootstrap/tools/README.md

 experience issues building related to missing programs, make sure you have both the runtime and development versions of the packages installed.

+If you are building on a recent Debian derived distribution, ensure /bin/sh points to some shell with a GNU/BSD/BusyBox compliant echo; the default of /bin/dash does not.
+Changing it to point to /bin/bash is known to work.

 ## Building

 Once you have the prereqs installed, build the bootstrap tools by issuing the